pmrobotix/PathFinding/README.md

 This project is still work in progress.
 The low-level API has been taken from the [BHTeam](https://bitbucket.org/bhteam/bhware-open/overview) and should be stable.
 The high level API will certainly change over time.

-The unit tests are still missing.
+The unit tests use the Google Testing Framework.

+These tests also use https://github.com/adishavit/simple-svg.git.
+Clone that repository if you want to compile the tests.

 The project compiles, but most probably it has a lot of issues.